vkakerbeck/NBP-VR-Lab/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-In order to get the project onto your machine install git hub (already installed on the VR1 computer) and open the cmd command line.
-Navigate to your chosen folder for this project (using cd path).
-Type *git clone https://github.com/vkakerbeck/NBP-VR-Lab.git* to load the project into this folder.
-After that you can add your files and work on already existing files.
-Add changes with the *git add .* command and commit them with *git commit -m "info about your changes"*.
-In the end push all changes with *git push*.
+1) In order to get the project onto your machine install git hub (already installed on the VR1 computer)
+2) Navigate to your chosen folder for this project, right click into the folder and press "open Git Bash here".
+3) Type *git clone https://github.com/vkakerbeck/NBP-VR-Lab.git* to load the project into this folder.
+4) After that you can add your files and work on already existing files.
+    Add changes with the *git add .* command
+    Commit them with *git commit -m "info about your changes"* In the end push all changes with *git push*.

 ### Prerequisites
 * Matlab2014 or higher